adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 **Meetings**

 During this programme I have attended weekly meetings with my mentor and two other interns.
 The purpose of those meetings were to discuss our progress, receive feedback and plan the next steps.
-Then we were having a weekly lab meeting every Monday, where we shared this with the whole [BDS](https://bds.ul.ie/) (Biocomputing and Development Systems) group.
+We were also having a lab meeting every Monday, in which we shared our progress with the whole [BDS](https://bds.ul.ie/) (Biocomputing and Development Systems) group.

 **Week 1 and Week 2**